What is MPavilion?

 Can I bring my dog?

 Please do!
 We love dogs.
-Please remember to keep your pooch on a leash at all times and be mindful of others, especially young children.
+But please remember to keep your pooch on a leash at all times, and be mindful of others—especially young children.

 Can I take photos/video inside and around MPavilion?

 We encourage it.
 Explore MPavilion and all the wonderful things happening inside and around the venues by taking happy snaps and artistic portraits.
 Please remember to be respectful to performers, speakers and other visitors when taking photos or video—and tag us on Instagram, Facebook and Twitter!
 We’d love to see what you’ve captured.
 (Don’t forget to use the hashtag #MPavilion!)

 Can I hold an event at MPavilion?

 MPavilion is designed as a civic space, and we love hearing your ideas for events.
 For the fourth year running, we’ve invited the public to submit expressions of interest for the MPavilion program.
 Expressions of interest are now closed—we couldn’t be more excited about what’s in store for the 2020/21 season.

 How do I find information about past events?

 Missed an event?
 Or maybe you just want to dig into the many great talks and discussions from MPavilion’s past?
 Our podcast library contains a huge number of recorded events, spanning right back to the first MPavilion in 2014.

 The recordings are available on the MPavilion podcast, which you can find on iTunes—perfect for educational purposes or your daily commute.
 You can also browse our previous event programs at each of their dedicated archival websites: MPavilion 2019 MPavilion 2018, MPavilion 2017, MPavilion 2016, MPavilion 2015 and MPavilion 2014.